vinay0703/Fully-end-to-end-visual-odometry-for-mini-drone/README.md

 - Step 3 is optional, but recomended for faster prediction since it uses GPU.

 ## Running the code
-Run main.py file from root folder by simply typing
+Online implementation code can be simply runned by simply typing
         ```python3 visual_odometry/main.py```
-in the terminal openend inside the root folder.
+in the terminal openend inside the root (fyp-main) folder.

 ## Documentation
 For more information about this project, read the [Thesis.pdf](https://drive.google.com/file/d/1-siPP2ZfyZjvaSePzHGXWjshNIiLmaMB/view?usp=share_link).